Believe it, or not, there’s a mini Hell’s Museum at Jalan Kayu.

 Meanwhile, if you’re aching to have a taste of Chinese Hell, as in the Ten Courts of Hell version, err, you can rejoice?
 Har Par Villa is hardly the only place in Singapore that’s “hell on earth.”

 Tucked away in a basement of Jalan Kayu Joint Temple is a mini Hell’s Museum.
-It is but a few hundred square feet large but every inch of this exhibit is pack full of Tucked away in a basement of Jalan Kayu Joint Temple is a mini Hell’s Museum.
-It is but a few hundred square feet large but every inch of this exhibit is packed full of information.
+It is but a few hundred square feet large but every inch of this unusual attraction is packed full of information.
 The entire basement is also AIR-CONDITIONED and very atmospherically lit.

 The hellish dioramas here aren’t as gory as the ones at Haw Par Villa, to be honest, but what they lack in blood, they more than make up for with complexity.
-If you are fascinated by such things, let’s just say you are in for a hellish treat.
+If you are fascinated by such things, let’s just say you’d be in for a hellish treat.

 Jalan Kayu Joint Temple (惹兰加由联合庙)